nydiamedina/consumer-complaints-etl/README.md

 #### Approach 1: Load All Data at Once

 This approach loads the entire dataset in batches into a temporary table and then upserts it into the main table.
 The entire process is done in chunks (1 to 1000 rows) to manage memory efficiently but is executed in a single request.
+The endpoint could take some time depending on the size of the data.

 - **Endpoint**: **POST** `/complaints/load_all`